2015 Australian Grand Prix: Post-race

 There was satisfaction at Mercedes, with second-placed Nico Rosberg calling it "an awesome start to the season for us as a team".
 Rosberg praised Lewis Hamilton's performance in particular, saying: "He drove like a world champion all weekend, so couldn't quite beat him but for sure I was trying every single lap, all the way to the maximum, and I will do all year."

 The dominant performance by the Mercedes cars sparked controversy in the paddock.
 Daniel Ricciardo issued apologies to the Australian fans after what he felt was a "boring" race.
 Red Bull quarreled with their engine manufacturer Renault and lamented the dominance of their rivals, calling for the FIA to step in and apply rule changes to level the field, fearing that the public would lose interest in the sport if nothing happened.
 Mercedes chief Toto Wolff reacted furiously, telling his rivals to "get your f*****g head down and work to sort it out", but later made it clear that he "didn't mean the f-word in relation to him" regarding the comments by Christian Horner.
 Nico Rosberg voiced hopes that their rivals would get closer over the course of the season, saying during the post-race press conference: "I hope we can have a good fight.
 That would be awesome."
 This statement caused amusement from Sebastian Vettel, who replied: "Be honest.
 Do you really hope so?
 Seriously?
 You finished 30 seconds ahead of us and you hope it's going to be closer?
 So you hope you slow down?
 Is that what you're saying?"

-Sauber was delighted by their performance over the weekend, having picked up 14 points in the very first race, compared to none in the entire previous season.
+Sauber was delighted by their performance over the weekend, having scored 14 points in the first race of the season, compared to none in the entire previous season.
 Because Manor Marussia failed to notify the stewards of their inability to field a car, the team was summoned by the FIA to explain why they did not participate in qualifying.
 However, the hearing provided sufficient evidence to the FIA's satisfaction that the team would have been unable to field their cars, even if they had violated curfew.
 Despite this, Ecclestone subsequently announced that Manor Marussia would have to cover their freight charges to and from Australia, costs normally covered by Formula One Management.